UK Upgrades Risk Gambling Data Collection. Where is India?

 What Picture Did the First Annual Gambling Survey Paint

-Men and younger adults aged 18 to 34 were more likely to have higher Problem Gambling Severity Index (PGSI) scores.
-The likelihood of having a PGSI score of 8 or more was over nine times higher for those who bet on non-sports events in person and more than six times higher for those who played online Slots compared to all gamblers over the past year.
+The likelihood of having a PGSI score of 8 or more was over nine times higher for those who bet on non-sports events in person.
+More than six times higher for Slots players compared to all gamblers over the past year.

 Gaming Addictions Mentioned in Indian Parliament

 “There is an issue of online gaming addiction in India, especially in case of games like Junglee Rummy.
-It is important to analyse these trends, because not only does it impact the youth, but also leaving a deep imprint at different levels of the society,” the Kalyan MP said.
+It is important to analyse these trends.
+Because not only does it impact the youth, but also leaving a deep imprint at different levels of the society,” the Kalyan MP said.

-India needs to increase awareness about the risks associated with gaming online and adopt robust legislation around it, Dr. Shrikant Shinde urged.
+India needs to increase awareness about the risks associated with online gaming and adopt robust legislation around it, Dr. Shrikant Shinde urged.